 NOTE: This story was written for Buncombe County for their page in the December 2017 issue of the Urban News.
 Click here for a PDF of the print version.

 That’s it for today!
-As always, be sure to check out my community events calendar.
+As always, be sure to check out my community page.

 Greetings reader: You can subscribe to have new posts delivered via email for free (sign up in the sidebar or below if you are on a device).
 If you find this site valuable, you can become a patron on Patreon or you can make a donation via PayPal or a credit card.
 Thanks for helping sustain this resource on community action towards collective liberation.